 Smith, et al. v.
 Philip Morris, Inc., et al., Case No. 00-cv-26, District Court, Kansas, Seward County (case filed 02/07/00).
 In this class action, plaintiffs allege that defendants conspired to fix, raise, stabilize, or maintain prices for cigarettes in Kansas.
 The court granted class certification in November 2001.
 In November 2010, defendants filed a motion for summary judgment.
 In addition to joining that summary judgment motion, Liggett filed its own summary judgment motion in June 2011.
-On March 23, 2012, the court granted the defendants' motions and dismissed the plaintiffs class's claims with prejudice.
-On June 22, 2012, the court denied Plaintiff Class's Objection to Findings of Fact and Conclusions of Law.
+On March 23, 2012, the court granted the defendants' motions and dismissed the plaintiffs' claims with prejudice.
 On July 18, 2012, plaintiffs noticed an appeal.